 Accordingly, the radius of gyration is given as follows

-We can write mn as M which signifies the the total mass of the body.
+We can write mn as M, which signifies the total mass of the body.
 Now the equation becomes

 From equation (4), we get

-From the above equation, we can infer that the radius of gyration can also be defined as the root mean square distance of various particle of the body from the axis of rotation.
+From the above equation, we can infer that the radius of gyration can also be defined as the root-mean-square distance of various particles of the body from the axis of rotation.